My TBR Pile of Doom: A Celebration of Unread Books

 2017-06-11 21.31.02

 As someone who migrated from one country to another (India to UK) I am keen to fill the gap in my knowledge of my adopted country and these 8 books are an attempt at that.
-3 of them I finished reading and ALL of the 3 I heartily endorse.
+3 of them I am through with and ALL of the 3 I heartily endorse.

 The other 5 are pending a read.